jayhoneylee527/FIFA22-PlayerDB-Application/README.md

 The Streamlit App can be accessed [here](https://share.streamlit.io/jayhoneylee527/fifa22-playerdb/main/fifa.py)

 ### Data Source
-players.csv has been downloaded from [Kaggle](https://www.kaggle.com/stefanoleone992/fifa-22-complete-player-dataset?select=players_22.csv)
+players_22.csv has been downloaded from [Kaggle](https://www.kaggle.com/stefanoleone992/fifa-22-complete-player-dataset?select=players_22.csv).

 ### How are the players of "similar traits" selected?